 The Archive.today’s home page has two rectangular boxes, which actually search bars.

 The red one allows you to access a specific web page’s content, its HTML code, and screenshots.
 The blue one, on the other hand, is for searching specific screenshots of archived websites from their database.

 Competing against Archive.today for the top alternative Wayback machine website position, Screenshots.com lets you see how a particular webpage looks like in the past through their user-friendly interface.

-This internet Wayback machine alternative specializes in providing only the screenshots of archived websites from their database.
+This Internet Wayback machine alternative specializes in providing only screenshots of archived websites from their database.
 Screenshot.com’s database contains around 250 million snapshots and counting.